It’s no secret that knowing how to make cannabutter gives you a new, interesting way of consuming cannabis.

 - The buds need to be heated to a certain temperature.

-The most and strongest psychoactive compounds are actually released by heating the plant than by letting it age and dry longer.
+The strongest psychoactive compounds are actually more released by heating the plant than by letting it age and dry longer.

 In order to release the full potential of the plant’s psychoactive effects, you must first go through a process called decarboxylation.